Tenant-Only Representation for Office Tenants

 Shelton & Associates exclusively represents office tenants in lease negotiations.
 We do not represent landlords.
 Our role is to negotiate favorable economics and protect your business from long-term lease risk.

-What Is Office Lease Negotiation?
+What Is Office Lease Negotiation (and Why It Matters)?

-Office lease negotiation is the process of structuring both the financial and legal terms of a commercial office lease.
+Office Lease Negotiation is the process of structuring both the financial and legal terms of a commercial office lease.

 This includes: